hazourahh/Cardinality-Metanome-Algorithms/README.md

-# Single Column Profiling Algorithms:
+# Single Column Profiling Algorithms
 The research area of data profiling includes a large set of methods and processes to examine a given dataset and determine metadata about it ([1](https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/publications/2013/profiling_vision.pdf)).
 Typically, the results comprise various statistics about the columns and the relationships among them, in particular dependencies.
 Among the basic statistics about a column are data type, the number of unique values, maximum and minimum values, the number of null values, and the value distribution.